Short-io/ios-sdk/README.md

     }
 }
 ```
 **⚠️ Note**: The `apiKey` parameter is deprecated.
 Use the instance's configured API key instead.
-Call initialize(apiKey:domain:) before using this method
+Call initialize(apiKey:domain:) before using this method.

 ## 📄 API Parameters